 The card is one of the very few in Canada with no foreign transaction fee, saving you 2.5% on all purchases in other currencies compared to almost all other cards (only the exchange rate applies).

 Needless to say, this is pretty useful for travelers.
-That fee can add up, even if you don’t travel as much as I do.
+That fee can add up really quickly, even if you don’t travel as much as I do.

-As with any card, you should re-evaluate how much value your card gives you as the annual fee renewal approaches.
-With the annual fee rebated and the massive welcome bonus, the math is clear the 1st year.
+As with any card, you should re-evaluate how much value your card gives you as the annual fee renewal approaches, in this case at the beginning of Year 3.
+As mentioned, with the annual fee rebated and the massive welcome bonus and the renewal bonus, the math is clear the 1st and 2nd years.

-But since you get a $100 travel credit each year, the net fee in subsequent years is only $49.
-If you make purchases of just $1,960 in foreign currencies in a year, the 2.5% saving alone covers that $49.
+But since you get a $100 travel credit each year, the net fee in subsequent years is only $49 per year.

-The effective return rate in parentheses is based on our Flytrippers Valuation first, or on the minimum value as a fixed-value travel credit.
+The effective return rate in parentheses is based on our Flytrippers Valuation first, and on the minimum value as a fixed-value travel credit after.